elastic/crawler/docs/CONFIG.md

 Configuration files live in the [config]('../config') directory.
 There are two kinds of configuration files:

-1. Crawler configurations (provided in CLI with `--crawler-config`)
+1. Crawler configurations (provided as a positional argument)
-2. Elasticsearch configurations (provided in CLI with `--es-config`)
+2. Elasticsearch configurations (provided as an optional argument with `--es-config`)

-There are two configuration files to allow crawl jobs to share Elasticsearch instance configuration.
+There two configuration file arguments allow crawl jobs to share Elasticsearch instance configuration.
 There are no enforced pathing or naming for these files.
 They are differentiated only by how they are provided to the CLI when running a crawl.